leoniv/ass_maintainer-info_base/README.md

 Main thing of this gem `class AssMaintainer::InfoBase` provides some methods for manipulate with information base;

+## Realase note

+### v.0.1.0

+- Not support infobases deployed on 1C:Enterprise server
+- Not support configuration extensions

 ## Installation

 Add this line to your application's Gemfile: